mediocreatmybest/FOG-O-Matic/README.md

-# FOG-snapins
+# FOG-O-Matic
-Some snapins for the FOG Project. https://fogproject.org/
+Some items I've found useful with FOG from the FOG Project. https://fogproject.org/